-Row 4 shows components of my calculation, and row 5 shows the behind the scenes view (from the formula bar) of what I actually typed in the cells above.
+Rows 4 and 7 show the components of my calculation, and rows 5 and 8 show the behind the scenes view (from the formula bar) of what I actually typed in the cells above.

-- Cells C4 and D4 – I’ve used the TIME function here.
-The syntax for the TIME function is:
+- Cells C4 and D4 – I’ve used the TIME function to enter the hours I want to adjust by.

-=TIME(hour,minute,second) Notice in my example I only have hours and so I’ve left the minutes and seconds blank.
+Tip: Notice in my example the TIME formula only has hours specified.
+I’ve left the minutes and seconds blank.